 André Kudelski started his career in 1984 at Kudelski SA, Switzerland, as a research and development engineer.
-After working in Silicon Valley, he returned to Kudelski SA in 1986 and was appointed product manager for Pay-TV solutions.
+In 1986, after having worked for few months in Silicon Valley, he returned to Kudelski SA and was appointed product manager for Pay-TV solutions.
 From 1989 to 1990, he was the director of the Pay-TV division (NagraVision) before taking over the position of Chairman and CEO of the Kudelski Group in 1991.
 In addition, he became Chairman of Nagra Plus SA, a joint venture of Kudelski SA and Canal Plus in 1992.

-André Kudelski serves on the Board of Directors and the Audit Committee of Dassault Systèmes SA, France, and Edipresse Group, Switzerland.
-Furthermore, he is a Board member of HSBC Private Banking Holdings (Suisse) S.A. and Vice Chairman of the Board of Directors of the Swiss-American Chamber of Commerce.
+André Kudelski serves on the Board of Directors and the Audit Committee of Dassault Systèmes SA, France, and Edipresse SA, Switzerland.
+Furthermore, he is a Board member of HSBC Private Banking Holdings (Suisse) S.A. and Vice Chairman of the Board of Directors of the Swiss-American Chamber of Commerce and the Aéroport International de Genève.